-In the last 3 years there has been an increase in reported cases of a food and water bug, cyclospora, affecting travellers returning from Mexico, particularly from the Riviera Maya region between the months of May and June.
-You should follow the advice of the National Travel Health Network and Centre.
+There has been reported cases of a food and water bug called Cyclospora.
+This has affected travellers returning from Mexico, particularly from the Riviera Maya region between the months of May and June.
+Follow the advice on TravelHealthPro.

 Many pharmacies in large cities provide 24/7 service, as well as home deliveries of medication.
 Any prescription issued outside of Mexico will require a translation into Spanish.
-It is ultimately up to the individual local pharmacy whether they will accept a foreign prescription or not.
-However, many pharmacies in Mexico also have an onsite GP who can assess a patient and prescribe medication if required.
+It is up to the individual local pharmacy whether they will accept a foreign prescription or not.
+However, many pharmacies in Mexico also have an onsite GP who can assess a patient and prescribe medication if needed.

 Paying for medical treatment